Artichoke Party #12

 Invite backstory:

-After a lost decade without Artichoke parties, this invite helped us relaunch the Madness with the strong ‘Revived and Transplanted’ rally cry after we moved to Seattle.
+After a lost decade without Artichoke parties, this invite helped us relaunch the Madness after our move to Seattle with the strong ‘Revived and Transplanted’ rally cry.
 It is one of my favorite and there are some fun things going on here:

-If you look even more closely, you can see the color of the main ‘Artichoke Madness’ descending into darkness and culminating in a single rain drop at the bottom of the final ‘S’ - the message being that all the rain in Seattle will drive you crazy.
+If you look even more closely, you can see the color of the main ‘Artichoke Madness’ text descending into darkness and culminating in a single rain drop at the bottom of the final ‘S’ - the message being that all the rain in Seattle will drive you crazy.

-But we had only been in Seattle for a month before the invite was created so we were still sane for this party.
+But we had only been in Seattle for a month before the invite was created so we were still sane for this first party.

 Party Highlights